fictzio/rpg-markdown/README.md

+# RPG Markdown

 > !
 November 2020, I'm bringing this to life again!
-# RPG Markdown

-RPG Markdown is an effort to create structure for writing game content in a way that makes it readable, easy to write and easily parsable for extraction of data.
+RPG Markdown is an effort to create structured guidelines for writing game content.
+The goal is readable, easy to write and parsable for extraction of data to game entities.

-RPG Markdown introduces no new syntax to Markdown.
+RPG Markdown is based on patterns commonly used in TTRPG game texts.

-RPG Markdown reccomends patterns that a writer should follow to allow parser to extract game data from a text.
+RPG Markdown recomends patterns that a writer should follow to allow parser to extract game data from a text.

 Consider RPG Markdown a dialect of standard markdown.

-**Some uses for RPG Markdown**
+## Some uses for RPG Markdown

 - Create source material for games and stories.
 - Structure a plot.